rolemadelen/euisblue.github.io/_posts/linux/disable-keyboard/2019-6-29-en-linux-disable-keyboard.md

 <div class="divider"></div>
 ## Create a Launcher Icon <a id="launcher"></a>
-Its too much work to type these commands everytime, so lets create a launcher where we can enable or disable the keyboard via a click.
+It's too much work to type these commands every time, so lets create a launcher where we can enable or disable the keyboard via a click.

 ### script <a id="script"></a>

-First we need to create a script that enables or disables the keyboard when its executed.
+First, we need to create a script that enables or disables the keyboard when its executed.

 ```bash
 #!/bin/bash